How Often Should You Floss?

 Dentists love it when you floss

-We spoke with dentists and a germ expert to learn more about why flossing is so important, and more.
-Plus, they answer the question “how often should you floss” without shame.
+We spoke with dentists and a germ expert to learn about why flossing is so important, and how often you should really floss.

 Why flossing is so important